 People often think that more water is better.
 But all plants have different needs when it comes to watering—which can vary based on the time of year, amount of light, and temperature.
 The easiest solution is to understand the moisture level of your plant.
 Some plants like to dry out completely between waterings.
 Others need to be kept moist—so the safest bet is to check the care instructions.
 Stick your finger into the dirt about an inch (2.5 cm) deep to feel whether it's dry or moist.

 When excess water collects at the bottom of the plant's container, it causes root rot, which can kill your indoor plant.
-The best way to avoid this is to remove the plastic grower pot from inside the decorative pot, water it in the sink, and then let it drain completely before replacing it back in its decorative outer pot.
+The best way to avoid this is to remove the plastic grower pot from inside the decorative pot, water it in the sink, and let it drain completely before replacing it in its decorative outer pot.

 What's just as harmful to your plant as overwatering?
 You guessed it: underwatering.
 When in doubt, check the care instructions to learn how often to water your particular plant species.
 Again, stick your finger in the soil to see if it feels dry.
-Some plants, like the Peace Lily, are very expressive—the leaves will droop when it needs good watering and will perk right back up again once its thirst is quenched.
-Water the soil thoroughly each time, making sure it drains from the holes at the bottom of your pot.
+Some plants, like the Peace Lily, are very expressive—the leaves will droop when it needs good watering and will perk right back up again once their thirst is quenched.
+Water the soil thoroughly each time, ensuring it drains from the holes at the bottom of your pot.

 4. Too much/too little light

 All plants need light at varying degrees.
 Plants will tell you if they're not getting the right amount of light.
 The leaves could change color or turn brown if they are getting too much sunlight and essentially become sunburned.
 On the flip side, if you notice your plant "craning its neck" toward the light or producing tiny, pale leaves, it wants more.
-Most plants do well with bright, filtered light—but always follow the care instructions.
+Most plants do well with bright, filtered sunlight—but always follow the care instructions.